 # What to eat in Norway on a budget – how to eat cheaply in Norway

-Everyone needs to eat, so even though you could minimize your accommodation cost by wild camping, you would probably still need to spend something on the food.
+Everyone needs to eat, so even though you could minimize your accommodation cost by wild camping, you would probably still need to spend something on food.
 How to find cheap food in Norway?

 Bring food with you

 This is probably the easiest way of minimizing the food cost in Norway – just bring it from a cheaper country ;-).
-For that to work you need to have some space in your luggage and also follow the custom regulations, as not everything and not in any amount is permitted without the tax fee.
+For that to work you need to have some space in your luggage and also follow the customs regulations, as not everything and not in any amount is permitted without the tax fee.
 More information about customs for food in Norway here and customs for alcohol here.

 Don’t eat out, cook by yourself

-Another important advice for cheap food in Norway is to not to eat out or not to buy prepared food.
+Another important piece of advice for cheap food in Norway is to not eat out or not buy prepared food.
 Even sandwiches in the shops are very expensive, so you are better off buying ingredients separately and making them yourself.
 Eating in restaurants is also quite pricey, however, the food there is usually of good quality and the prices don’t vary a lot from the high-end London prices.

 You can have a main dish for around 150-300 NOK.
 Starters are from 55-200 NOK in mid-range priced restaurants.
 Deserts are around 100 NOK.

 In Oslo, I especially like falafel places, where they can make you a filling falafel wrap for 60 NOK.

 The cheapest supermarket in Norway